Newport News, Virginia: Government and politics

-Politics

 Prior to 1956, Newport News voted in line with a Solid South county except for 1928 when anti-Catholic voting boosted Herbert Hoover to a victory in the county & statewide.
 From 1956 to 2004, it became a swing county, but became increasingly Democratic towards the end of that stretch.

-Since 2008, it has become solidly Democratic thanks in a part to its urban nature and large African American minority.
+Since 2008, it has become solidly Democratic.
 In each presidential election from 2008 on, Democratic candidates have won at least 60% of the county's vote while no Republican candidate has cracked 40%.
 In 2020, Donald Trump achieved the lowest Republican vote share at a presidential election in the city since 1948.

 Education

 The main provider of primary and secondary education in the city is Newport News Public Schools.
-The school system includes many elementary schools, six middle schools, and the high schools, Denbigh High School, Heritage High School, Menchville High School, Warwick High School, An Achievable Dream Middle/High School, and Woodside High School.
+The school system includes many elementary schools, six middle schools, and the high schools, Denbigh High School, Heritage High School, Menchville High School, Warwick High School, and Woodside High School.
 All middle, high schools, and elementary schools are fully accredited.
-Dutrow Elementary is an example of an elementary school that offers a Talented And Gifted program for fifth graders, or rising sixth graders.
+Dutrow Elementary is an example of an elementary school that offers a Talented and Gifted program for fifth graders or rising sixth graders.
 Crittenden Middle School offers a STEM magnet program to students throughout the district, preparing them for careers in Science, Technology, Engineering and Math.
 Warwick High School is widely known for its IB program to prepare students at all grade levels for college course levels of thinking.

-Several private schools are located in the area, including Denbigh Baptist Christian School, Hampton Roads Academy, Peninsula Catholic High School, Trinity Lutheran School, and Warwick River Christian School.
+Several private schools are located in the area, including Denbigh Baptist Christian School, Hampton Roads Academy, Peninsula Catholic High School, and Trinity Lutheran School.

 The city contains Christopher Newport University, a public university.
-Other nearby public universities include Old Dominion University, Norfolk State University and The College of William and Mary.
+Other nearby public universities include Old Dominion University, Norfolk State University and The College of William and Mary and also is home to the private ECPI University.
 Hampton University, a private university, also sits a few miles from the city limits.
 Newport News Shipbuilding operates The Apprentice School, a vocational school teaching various shipyard and related trades.

 Virginia Peninsula Community College serves as the community college.
 Located in neighboring Hampton and in nearby Williamsburg, Virginia Peninsula offers college and career training programs.
 Most institutions in the Hampton Roads areas are home to a variety of students but commuter students make up a large portion.

 Religion

 As a New South industrial city, Newport News developed a religious diversity greater than neighboring cities.
 The oldest congregation in the city, First Church of Newport News (Baptist) was organized in 1863, well in advance of the foundation of the city.
 Railroad connections encouraged Mennonites to establish farms and a colony in Warwick County and a congregation in the city itself.
-The city was fertile ground for African American evangelists including Lightfoot Solomon Michaux and Daddy Grace.
+The city was fertile ground for black American evangelists including Lightfoot Solomon Michaux and Daddy Grace.
 Several synagogues were established in the city, and at least two of its historic church buildings, First Baptist Church and St. Vincent de Paul Catholic Church were added to the National Register of Historic Places.